 He would never make it back there.

 He would never return home.

 Others were closing in as well.
 Artur squinted up at them.
-Impossibly, each bore to his eyes the visage of the Irathic priest: lank black hair, eyes wide-set and blue, a spearpoint nose thrusting over thin lips.
+Impossibly, each bore to his eyes the visage of the Irathic priest: lank black hair, spearpoint noses thrusting over narrowed mouths.

 “You are brothers,” the surrounding throng seemed to chorus.
 “Brothers!”

 One of the nearer shapes spoke.
 “It’s over, Artur.
 Yield.”

 He knew this voice as well.
 Rikard Black—traitor, kingmaker, the man upon whom he’d been fool enough to bestow the dukedom of Corfolk.

 Yes, Tomas Contzen had said at night under a midspring moon, Duke Corfolk, your oldest friend, betrayed you.
 Yes, the Duke of Stars, your very own brother, betrayed you.
 And for what?
 A love-match?
 Were you not king?
 Was the choice of love not yours to make?
 But Majesty, neither Corfolk’s nor your brother’s betrayal would have been of the least moment had there not been a rival faction for them to join—and no such faction would exist in Angeral had your lord father not claimed the crown as his birthright, as your birthright, all those years ago…